mamrabet/Highway-Driving/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+---

+## Model Documentation

+The starting point of the implementation of this project was Mr Aaron Brown's code presented in the Project Q&A video.
+This code allows to drive smoothly in the lane and slow down if a car is present in front of the ego car.
+This code uses spline in order to generate smooth transtions between trajectory points.
+On top of this code I added a lane change logic.
+It allows the ego car to change lane if the leading car drives too slow.
+In order to perform lane change, we need to check if one of the adjacent lanes is clear from traffic.
+For my implementation, the code checks if there is no traffic in a distance of 40m in front and behind ego car in order to perform lane change safely.
+Further improvements of this implementations could involve adding an intelligent speed adaptation to leading cars instead of substracting a hard value from car's speed.